hailuand/corgimq/README.md

 | `0.1+`        | 21  |

-#### RDMS
+#### RDBMS
-RDBMS in this list have been tested for library compatability and are included in the test suites.
+RDBMS in this list have been tested for library compatibility and are included in the test suites.

 | DBMS                 | Status             |
 |----------------------|--------------------|